liosha2007/plone-groupdocs-comparison-source/README.md

 When plugin is available only on GitHub (not released to PyPi) it can be installed with buildout like this:

-* Create groupdocs.viewer folder under C:\Plone42\src\ folder
+* Create groupdocs.comparison folder under C:\Plone42\src\ folder
 * Download files from GitHub and copy all the files into created folder.
 * Change buildout.cfg file
-* Add groupdocs.viewer record into "eggs =" section
+* Add groupdocs.comparison record into "eggs =" section
-* Add src/groupdocs.viewer into "develop =" section
+* Add src/groupdocs.comparison into "develop =" section
 * Run buildout .\bin\buildout.exe from Plone installation folder(For example C:\Plone42).
 * Restart plone.
 * Go to Admin->Site setup (http://localhost:8080/PloneGD/@@overview-controlpanel)
 * Open Add-ons section - http://localhost:8080/PloneGD/prefs_install_products_form
-* Find GroupDocs Viewer 1.0 add-on, check it and activate it.
+* Find GroupDocs Comparison 1.0 add-on, check it and activate it.

 ###Using plugin:
 * Modify or create a new page
 * Click Mange Portlets link http://screencast.com/t/fbjWrqCJuCfP
-* Open Add portlet.. dropbox and choose GroupDocs Viewer portlet - http://screencast.com/t/fAAlxv1dL
+* Open Add portlet.. dropbox and choose GroupDocs Comparison portlet - http://screencast.com/t/fAAlxv1dL
 * Configure portlet's parameters and press Save button - http://screencast.com/t/zJW3kiyMrW
 * Open the created page (http://localhost:8080/PloneGD/gd-test)  - GD Viwer will be embeded into portlet region - http://screencast.com/t/VMd3UZc5